MuffinTrap/DangoFM/plan.md

 	0.01?
 / add Feedback to sin() output?  **SEEMS TO BE CORRECT**

-- Make operator levels exponential
+- Make operator levels exponential : should be logarithmic
 - Make feedback level exponential
+- ADSR should be logarithmic too

+- Figure out why sample data is sometimes infinite or NaN

 ## Adjust with video
 Modulation index: around 10?